AST-1 PLUS (Seymour/Whistler)

 NOTE on weather and snow conditions:

-If the snow conditions on Mount Seymour are not suitable for delivering a quality course, the course will be held for both days on Whistler/Blackcomb.
+If the snow conditions on Mount Seymour are not suitable for delivering a quality course for Day-1, the course will be held for both days on Whistler/Blackcomb.
 In this event 2 days of lift access are required.

 - The 2.5 day AST-1 PLUS Avalanche Skills course was pioneered by Canada West Mountain School in the 1980's and still proves to be the best combination of class theory and practical field training possible!
 This is our most comprehensive and popular AST-1 course.